SDCopy-App/SDCopyManual/README.md

 * While scanning, copying (including the cancel confirming) and deleting, do not eject the disks operating.

+* While SMB server working, do not eject any disk mounted.

 * It's ok to unplug the source disk / SD card reader / SD card directly before source scanning, after copying and after deletion.

 * It's ok to unplug the target disk before target scanning, after copying and after deletion.